-These conclusions, with minor corrections, were later confirmed by Self, Shoucri, and Crawford.4 In particular, they provide the following convenient expression for the growth rate of the instability of a hot Maxwellian beam consistent with the criterion (3):
+These conclusions, with minor corrections, were later confirmed by Self et al.4 In particular, they provide the following convenient expression for the growth rate of the instability of a hot Maxwellian beam consistent with the criterion (3):

-$$Im(\omega) = 0.38\omega_p \tau^{-2} - \nu/2$$ .
-(4)
+$$Im(\omega) = 0.38\omega_p \tau^{-2} - \nu/2.$$ (4)

-Abe et al.5 used a one-dimensional particle-in-cell (PIC) code to study injection of a beam into a long (15 to 17 resonance beam wavelengths $\lambda_b = 2\pi v_b/\omega_e$ where v_b is the beam velocity and ω_e is the electron plasma frequency) plasma-filled region approximating a semiinfinite plasma.
-They focused on spatial rather than temporal growth and found that while the linear spatial growth rate (observed in the region few λ_b wide near the emission boundary) was barely affected by collisions, the amplitude of oscillations in the area where the particle dynamics is nonlinear (downstream of the first wave amplitude maximum) was reduced compared to the collisionless case.
+Abe et al.5 used a one-dimensional particle-in-cell (PIC) code to study the injection of a beam into a long (15 to 17 resonance beam wavelengths $\lambda_b = 2\pi v_b/\omega_e$ where v_b is the beam velocity, and ω_e is the electron plasma frequency) plasma-filled region approximating a semi-infinite plasma.
+They focused on spatial rather than the temporal growth and found that while the linear spatial growth rate (observed in the region few λ_b wide near the emission boundary) was barely affected by collisions, the amplitude of oscillations in the area where the particle dynamics is nonlinear (downstream of the first wave amplitude maximum) was reduced compared to the collisionless case.
 It is necessary to mention that the collisions considered were due to electrostatic forces existing in the numerical model.
 In general, the frequency of such collisions is a function of the grid size, time step, and the number of particles.^{6,7}

-Andriyash, Bychenkov, and Rozmus8 considered analytically and numerically the two-stream instability which appears when an ultra-short linearly-polarized Xray laser pulse produces streams of photoionized electrons in a gas target.
-They shown that for higher collision frequencies, the saturation of the instability occurs faster and at lower levels.
+Andriyash et al.8 considered analytically and numerically the two-stream instability which appears when an ultrashort linearly polarized X-ray laser pulse produces streams of photoionized electrons in a gas target.
+They have shown that for higher collision frequencies, the saturation of the instability occurs faster and at lower levels.

-Cottrill et al.9 considered relativistic electron beams with different temperatures and distribution functions propagating in a dense plasma where electron-ion colisions for the bulk electrons are important.
+Cottrill et al.9 considered the relativistic electron beams with different temperatures and distribution functions propagating in a dense plasma where the electron-ion collisions for the bulk electrons are important.
 This problem is relevant to the fast ignition scheme in fusion applications where the plasma is heated by a relativistic beam created by a short high-intensity laser pulse.
-Numerical solution of the dispersion equation showed that the two-stream instability growth rate is reduced due to collisions for the cold beam.
-For a high-temperature beam the collisions can cancel the two-stream instability.
+Numerical solution of the dispersion equation showed that the two-stream instability growth rate is reduced due to collisions of the cold beam.
+For a high-temperature beam, the collisions can cancel the two-stream instability.
 Similar results were obtained by Hao et al.10 who also solved a kinetic dispersion relation for a relativistic electron beam propagating in a cold dense plasma with Coulomb collisions.

-Lesur and Idomura11 studied the bump-on-tail instability in an infinite 1D plasma using a Vlasov code with the collisional operator containing drag and diffusion.
-They showed that the collisions strongly affect nonlinear stochastic dynamics of plasma oscillations in such a system.
+Lesur and Idomura11 studied the bump-on-tail instability in an infinite 1D plasma using a Vlasov code with the collisional operator containing the drag and diffusion.
+They showed that the collisions strongly affect the nonlinear stochastic dynamics of plasma oscillations in such a system.